Scottish-Tech-Army/soundscape-backend/docs/infradeploy.md

     - Go to the [Azure portal](https://portal.azure.com).

-    - Find the resource group you set up above (something like `soundscape-diags` with the default configuraiton).
+    - Find the resource group you set up above (something like `soundscape-diags` with the default configuration).

     - Edit the `Action group` in that subscription.